 Rules & Regulations

 Lifejackets are required on the Beaverdam Reservoir.
 Typical pool floats or tow behind rafts are not permitted.
 Launching at Beaverdam is from shore only (no trailer, carried craft only).
-It requires a small fee of $5 for residents within NOVA Parks jurisdiction, $8 out of jurisdiction.
+It requires a small fee of $6 for residents within NOVA Parks jurisdiction, $8 out of jurisdiction.
 Annual Shore Launch passes are available for purchase at Brambleton Golf Course for $45 for residents within NOVA Parks jurisdiction and $80 out of jurisdiction.

 - Beaverdam Reservoir is open for public access from dawn to dusk.
 Access gate will be closed promptly at dusk.